EOSIO/eos/lstests/doc/README.md

         default value "127.0.0.1" is supported.
     port : int
         Listening port of launcher service.
-        If there are multiple launcher service running in the background, they must have different listening ports.
+        If there are multiple launcher services running in the background, they must have different listening ports.
         Default is 1234.
     wdir : str
         Working directory.
         Default is the build folder.
     file : str
-        Path to local launcher service file.
+        Path to executable file of launcher service.
         Can be either absolute or relative to the working directory. gene : str
         Path to the genesis file.